QubesOS/qubes-doc/user/how-to-guides/how-to-update.md

  - [`update.qubes-dom0`](/doc/salt/#updatequbes-dom0)
  - [`update.qubes-vm`](/doc/salt/#updatequbes-vm)

+Bear in mind that when updates are performed from the command line, a terminal will be automatically opened in your update vm (the qube that proxies your updates, or the qube you are seeking to update if you have no proxies setup).
+The log from that terminal will be saved back to the VM that was updated.

-In addition, advanced user may be interested in learning [how to enable the testing repos](/doc/testing/).
+Advanced users may also be interested in learning [how to enable the testing repos](/doc/testing/).

 ## Upgrading to avoid EOL